 In mid 2011 I chose to take another break from IT work, giving myself a year to focus on Life Coaching and Healing work.
 While I enjoyed exploring this, I was not generating enough work to keep me busy, and soon got bored and financially strained.
 I returned again to IT, with a job that taught me some newer skills.
 When this company folded, I got another job, which gave me the opportunity to relocate to the winelands.
 This was a great move, getting out of the city, living somewhere more rural.
 I was also able to negotiate a four day week again, enabling me to keep enough “free time” for myself, to learn new things, to enjoy quiet meditative time in nature and to enjoy my various hobbies and interests.

 I am living in a lovely little cottage, set within the beautiful surroundings of a wine farm.
 I have nature space around me, room to garden and to keep a few pet chickens.
 I now work two and a half days of the week, using the other three days to enjoy doing things I love.

 I keep fit and healthy.
 While I am game to try most sports, my staple is dancing, swimming, and walking in hills and forests, or by the sea.
 Nature is my solace, so I love to get away camping, or doing beautiful hikes like the Otter trail.
 I also enjoy drives through beautiful Cape scenery in my toy, a little red classic sports car.

-For the last nine years I have been doing a lot of Biodanza, a “movement therapy”.
+For the last decade I have been doing a lot of Biodanza, a “movement therapy”.
 I have completed the Facilitator training twice, with different instructors and lead Biodanza classes.
 I also explore other areas of movement such as “Movement Medicine”, and “Contact Improvisation”.

 I still do a bit of drumming and singing, when the opportunity presents itself.